konveyor/community/gsg.md

 Konveyor projects are strongly encouraged to use the Apache License 2.0, which has become the standard for Cloud Native tools.
 Other licenses need specific authorization from Konveyor leadership.

-The proposed license for images, documentation and content in Konveyor projects is the Creative Commons Attribution-ShareAlike 4.0 International (https://creativecommons.org/licenses/by-sa/4.0/).
+The proposed license for images, documentation and content in Konveyor projects is the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Project on-boarding

 On-boarding is facilitated by a designated community representative.
-If your project is compelling and is a good fit for the konveyor community, please reach out to konveyorio@googlegroups.com
+If your project is compelling and is a good fit for the konveyor community, please reach out to konveyor-community@googlegroups.com

 ## Meetups